We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Radon test kits are generally used by opening a sealed package and leaving the test kit exposed to the air for a certain amount of time.
 Some must be sent in to be read, while others provide measurements you can access yourself.

-Radon levels should be placed on the lowest occupied level of the home.
+Radon tests should be placed on the lowest occupied level of the home.
 Most manufacturers recommend setting them on a surface a few feet off the floor or mounting them to a wall so they won’t be accidentally disturbed or knocked over by kids or pets.

 While buildings and homes on hillsides may be more likely to be affected by radon, any structure can be subject to radon contamination.
 Kevin Feak, Senior Fire Protection Engineer for the architecture and planning firm LaBella, says, “Radon is heavier than room air and will move to the lowest area.
 Areas below ground level, such as basements or crawl spaces, are at the highest risk.”